All chemical engineering majors are expected to consult the catalog before planning their course selections.

 *If a student is using AP credit for MATH 152 or PLTW credit for ENES 101, then the requirement is at least two B’s and one C. If the student has both MATH 152 and PLTW test credit, then the requirement is at least one B and one C.

 At UMBC, Students may not register for a course more than two times.
 They are considered registered for a course if they are enrolled after the end of the schedule adjustment period.
 A course in which the student receives a grade of “W” (Withdraw) is counted as an attempt.
-Students may petition the Office of Undergraduate Education for a third and final attempt of a course taken at UMBC or another institution.
+Students may petition the Academic Success Center for a third and final attempt of a course taken at UMBC [or] another institution..

 The responsibility for proper registration and for satisfying prerequisites for any course rests with the student, as does the responsibility for proper achievement in courses in which the student is enrolled.
 Each student should be familiar with the provisions of this catalog, including the academic regulations.